 - shares of colonies in pollination and honey production

 2018 survey results

-Nearly half of New Zealand's registered beekeepers responded to the 2018 survey, a record level of participation on previous years.
+Nearly half of New Zealand's registered beekeepers responded to the 2018 survey.
+This was a record level of participation.

-The latest results show a slight increase in reported bee colony losses since the survey began 4 years ago.
-Annual hive losses in 2018 were reported at 10.2 percent overall.
+The latest results show a slight increase in reported bee colony losses since the survey began.
+Annual hive losses in 2018 were reported at 10.2% overall.

 Download the report on the 2018 bee colony survey [PDF, 9.1 MB]